danpopp/telize-ip-geolocate-google-maps-with-directions/README.md

 ## How do I use it?

-Just grab your own Google Maps API key and pop it into the HTML page in-between the comment blocks that say <REPLACE WITH YOUR OWN API KEY HERE>, replace the destination address with one of your choosing in-between the other comment blocks that say <REPLACE WITH YOUR CUSTOM ADDRESS HERE>.
+Just grab your own Google Maps API key and pop it into the HTML page in-between the comment blocks that say !--REPLACE WITH YOUR OWN API KEY HERE>, replace the destination address with one of your choosing in-between the other comment blocks that say !--REPLACE WITH YOUR CUSTOM ADDRESS HERE>.
 Other than that, nothing is needed for the bare-bones implementation to function on your site.

 ## Important notes: